Universal-Team/Universal-Bot/README.md

 6. Install `pm2` with `npm install -g pm2`
 7. Start Universal-Bot with `pm2 start univ-bot.js`

+### .env
+You must have a file called `.env` with the API token Universal-Bot needs:
+- `TOKEN` Discord token, needed for the bot to work at all
+- `DEEPL_TOKEN` DeepL free token, for ?translate

 ### Required programs
 You will also need to install the following programs (and have them in your PATH) for the commands they're used in to work: